'48 by James Herbert

 "Answering The Call" by Brian James Freeman - A man house sits while families attend their loved ones funeral.
 This one was really good!

-"A Thing" by Barbara Malenky - This one reminded me of F. Paul Wilson's The Touch.
+"A Thing" by Barbara Malenky - This one reminded me of F. Paul Wilson's THE TOUCH.
 A dying women is given a gift.

 "Stationary Bike" by Stephen King - A man's attempts to get healthy has side effects that he doesn't realize